Cloudflare Docs

 Set theme to dark (⇧+D)

-All data in Workers Analytics Engine is written to a dataset.
-A dataset is conceptually like a table in SQL: the rows and columns should have consistent meaning.
+Add the following to your wrangler.toml file to create a binding to a Workers Analytics Engine dataset.
+A dataset is like a table in SQL: the rows and columns should have consistent meaning.

 wrangler.toml